Lying Aversion and Vague Communication: An Experimental Study: Introduction

 \section{Introduction}

 Communication has been studied extensively in economics in recent decades.
 In particular, the types of messages sent by an agent in the communication process and their impact on an audience's beliefs have been important subjects of game theory.
 Standard economic models predict that a sender will choose a message that yields the greatest benefit from the receiver's action, even when such a message is a lie.
-It has however been observed that senders often choose to be evasive or use vague messages instead of telling maximal lies despite the possibility that doing so will yield a lower benefit than lying would.
-This raises two questions regarding why and when a sender prefers using a vague message over telling a maximal lie.
-This issue is crucial to achieving a unified understanding of misleading behavior in many applications, including problems associated with public good provision \autocite{Serra-Garcia2011}, sender-receiver disclosure games \autocite{Hagenbach2018}, and persuasion games \autocite{Deversi2021}.
+However, real-life observations consistently show that individuals often opt for evasiveness or vagueness instead of outright lies, even when lying could lead to greater personal benefits.
+For instance, politicians often employ evasive language or vague statements to avoid making explicit false claims or being labeled as outright liars.
+They strategically choose words or phrases that allow for multiple interpretations or provide general statements without specific details.
+Similarly, doctors, who possess extensive knowledge about a patient's condition, may choose to communicate it in a more vague manner, especially when the diagnosis is severe or complex.
+These real-world scenarios raise two important questions: why and when does a sender prefer vagueness over profit-maximizing lies?
+Addressing these questions is crucial for developing a comprehensive understanding of misleading behavior in various applications, including problems associated with public good provision \autocite{Serra-Garcia2011}, sender-receiver disclosure games \autocite{Hagenbach2018}, and persuasion games \autocite{Deversi2021}.